MemberIT/vnc/README.md

 Module is manage the vnc server.

-It will install vncserver fluxbox and also google-chrome is the default browser. also configure of user and fluxbox and create boot startup script to start on runtime.
+It will install vncserver, fluxbox and also browser, default browser is "google-chrome", and also configure the user and fluxbox and start the vncserver service

 **usage**:
   Install and configure vnc server